EmperorDan/Networking/Network types and standards.md

-# Network types, and standards.
+# Network Types, and Standards.

-# Terms relating to Networking
+## Terms Relating to Networking

-### Services and network applications
+### Services and Network Applications
 **FTP**